Skip to Content

 Lack of Nutrition

-Many think that all air plants need a, undoubtedly not true.
+Many think all air plants need a, but this is undoubtedly untrue.
 Air plants need air, water, nutrition, and light to thrive.
 Air Plants have specific cells known as trichomes that gather and utilize nutrition.

 Air plants growing outdoors can easily collect decaying plants and insect matter. residuesThus, you would not have to feed them fertilizers.
 However, you can enhance their diet with a seasonal application of fertilizer.

-On the other hand, indoor air plants would require to be fed with fertilizer regularly.
-But it is imperative to choose the right fertilizer and follow label instructions carefully.
+On the other hand, indoor air plants must be fed with fertilizer regularly.
+But choosing the right fertilizer and following label instructions is imperative.

 While lack of nutrition is dangerous for air plants, excessive nutrition can also cause brown tips.